 Just look at some of the types available below:

 Basics of Butterfly Spread Options

-Butterflies use four option contracts with the same expiration but three different strike prices.
-It’s a combination of a bull spread and bear spread with 3 strikes.
+Butterflies use four option contracts with the same expiration but three strike prices.
+It combines a bull spread and bear spread with three strikes.
 What’s more, it can be constructed using calls or puts.